pepcape/NPGR003-25/05-Animation/README.md

-In this assignment, in addition to creating the implementation, you must **create a video file and upload it to one of the public platforms** (YouTube, Vimeo, Google Drive...).
+In this assignment, in addition to creating the implementation, you must **create a video file and upload it to one of the public platforms** (YouTube, Instagram, Facebook, Vimeo, Google Drive...).
 Don't add your video files into a GIT repository!

 # Encoding a video file with FFmpeg